jakob-fritz/github2lab_action/README.md

 ### Github-CI

-- To use the action, simply include it in your current github workflows.
+- To use the action, simply checkout your code and include the action in your current github workflows.
 See [Exemplary use](#examplary-use) below for a snippet on how to include the action.
 Full examples on how to include it can be found in `examples/.github/workflows`.
 - Use `on: pull_request_target` instead of `on: pull_request`.
 This is